 About the Festival des Arts de Saint-Sauveur

 A firm belief in the fundamental importance of culture in our society has brought the Festival des Arts de Saint-Sauveur into the ranks of major arts and culture events staged in Quebec and Canada each year.
 FASS is now the largest regional dance presenter in the country, both in terms of the number of large-scale shows it presents and the size of its attendance.
-For nearly 30 years, the Festival has welcomed the greatest artists of dance and music artists of national and international scene in the enchanting setting of the village of Saint-Sauveur.
+For nearly 30 years, the Festival has welcomed the greatest artists of dance and music on the national and international scene in the enchanting setting of the village of Saint-Sauveur.

-The Festival’s artistic direction has been orchestrated by Guillaume Côté for the past six years.
+The Festival’s artistic direction has been orchestrated by Guillaume Côté since 2014.
 His experience, along with the expertise acquired in his career as a dancer, composer and choreographer, have led him to affirm the mandate of the Festival while putting added emphasis on creation, diversity and support for Quebec creators.